Skip to main content

 And the sound quality is good enough for an adult, let alone a small kid.

 The colorful design is flexible and won’t easily break.
 And best of all, they are cheap.
+Your kid can customize them with stickers in the box.
+There are many colors to choose from.

 If you’re looking for budget headphones for toddlers, BuddyPhones Play+ are the way to go.